 Joshua did say that he would give his life as a ransom for many, and so, in that sense he died to pay for something.
 He paid for our freedom, but we must see ourselves as captives before we can even hear his offer.
 It is not Joshua' act of dying that saves a person.
 That is only one part of what Joshua did to show his love for his friends, and to show us the Way Home.
-What saves a person is faith in Joshua and his Father, which faith leads to obedience to Joshua and thus loving others.
+What saves a person is faith in Joshua and his Father, which faith and love leads to obedience to Joshua and thus loving others.
 Joshua did not come to earth to act as a sacrificial substitute to pay for people's sins.
 Rather, he came to earth to show us how human beings ought to live and to be and show us the Way Home, part of which included paying a ransom to set those free who would receive him.

 If a person repents of their sin/unbelief after hearing Joshua' Words; and looks to God the Father with true faith to forgive them; then they are forgiven!
 A child could understand that gospel, and that is the good news (gospel) that Joshua of Nazareth brings!

 The Christian leaders then start to pervert things and snow people with their doctrines of propitiatory, vicarious atonement.
 By twisting the truth, they then start to lead people away from the Good shepherd and instead towards themselves.
 They then set about building their little religious kingdoms of power.

 "Rightly did Isaiah prophesy of you hypocrites, as it is written:

 'This people honors Me with their lips, but their heart is far away from Me.
 But in vain do they worship Me, Teaching as doctrines the precepts of men.
 Neglecting the commandment of God, you hold to the tradition of men

 'This people honors Me with their lips, but their heart is far away from Me.
 But in vain do they worship Me, Teaching as doctrines the precepts of men.